 “We have the experience, the compassion that’s necessary, and we get results.”

 Some Illinois Bicyclist Laws To Remember

-As cycling continues to grow in popularity, the Illinois legislature has enforced laws to not only protect bicyclists from accidents involving vehicles, but also to ensure that roads are kept in an orderly manner for all commuters.
+As cycling continues to grow in popularity, the Illinois legislature has enforced laws to not only protect bicyclists from accidents involving vehicles, but also to ensure that road traffic is managed in an orderly manner for all commuters.

 Traffic laws apply to persons riding bicycles